People often ask, "What is coaching and why do I need it?"

-What outcome can you expect when we work together?
+What outcomes can you expect when we work together?

-- A person who listens to you, free of judgment.
-And a person who understands that you are human, that you will trip and fall and that’s okay.
+- Having someone who listens to you, free of judgment.
+And a person who understands that you’re human, that you will trip and fall and that’s okay.
 We all do.

 - Mindset mastery, you’ll learn how a growth mindset sets you free and a fixed mindset holds you hostage.

 - Elevated energy, energy that I like to call MOJO, your own personal energy that you bring into the world.